 Core competencies define the essential coaching knowledge in more detail.
-Competencies are a combination of abilities, skills and knowledge needed for quality coaching.
+Competencies are a combination of capabilities, skills and knowledge needed for quality coaching.
 The IIHF CDF identifies five core competencies.
+The core competencies are opened up in more detail in the IIHF Coach Education Framework.